Ortona and Moro river Battlefield Tour

 Ortona and Moro river Battlefield Tour: the Cider crossroad

-On the right side, on the coast in San Donato area, the First Brigade decided to attack the junction where a secondary road left the coast, but after a very hard fighting and 28 casualties the battalion had to stop and dug in for the night.
-After so many fighting, the Hastings, with their divertive action, were the only unit across the river.
-The new plan for the following days was very simple: on the left side the Princess Patricia’s Canadian Light Infantry had to cross the Moro toward la Torre, in the centre the Royal Canadian Regiment had to attack again San Leonardo and on the right side after the Highlanders attach the second wave had to join the road junction called CIDER.
+On the right side, near the coast in the San Donato area, the First Brigade decided to attack the junction where a secondary road branched off from the coast road.
+After very hard fighting and suffering 28 casualties, the battalion was forced to halt and dig in for the night.
+Despite heavy fighting, the Hastings, through their diversionary action, were the only unit to successfully cross the river.
+The new plan for the following days was straightforward: on the left flank, the Princess Patricia’s Canadian Light Infantry was to cross the Moro River toward La Torre; in the center, the Royal Canadian Regiment was to launch another attack on San Leonardo; and on the right, after the Highlanders’ assault, the second wave was to secure the road junction known as “CIDER.”

 Capitain Triquet